pepefrog69/conversation/resources.md

 From an IBM technical deep-dive series.
 These recordings provide step-by-step instructions and answers.

 **Note**: Excuse the references to the legacy service name (IBM Watson Conversation) that these videos use to refer to the service.
-The principles described in them remain true for the process of building conversational skills with {{site.data.keyword.conversationshort}}.
+The principles described in them remain true for {{site.data.keyword.conversationshort}}.

 - [Advanced integrations ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://youtu.be/0rnt54ONtQw){: new_window}
 - [Training the service to detect user intent ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://youtu.be/uYw4Tv1Y5tc){: new_window}